 - Click Accept & install to add the FullStory for Jira add-on to your Jira instance.

 - Once the add-on is installed, click Get Started to set up the configuration.

 - Set the Project and Issue Type.
 When you share a FullStory note to Jira it will be for the project and as the issue type you indicate here.
-(You can change these defaults later in FullStory settings).
-Then click Save Configuration.
+Then click Done.
 NOTE: If you're missing some Projects in the dropdown, scroll to the end of this article to see how to troubleshoot.